dkreslo/dkreslo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a .gov dataset with OneNine AI
+- 🔭 I’m currently working on a data.gov dataset with OneNine AI
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently relearning Django
 - 👯 I’m looking to collaborate on security projects
 - 🤔 I’m looking for help with finding a way that AI can help the future
 - 💬 Ask me about my tech passions